anvilco/node-anvil/example/README.md

 ## download-documents.js script

 Calls the downloadDocuments Anvil endpoint to download documents with the specified documentGroupEid in Zip file format.
-Outputs the downloaded Zip file in `example/script/{etchPacketName}.zip`
+Outputs the downloaded Zip file in `example/script/{etchPacketName}.zip`.
+The default response data is returned in the form of a buffer.
+This can be changed by adding the `-s` flag to instead be returned as a PassThrough stream.

 Usage example: